-Your application is registered at the International Office of the Faculties of Humanities and Theology, and then passed on to the study advisor at your department/division.
-Here it is checked to ensure that you have sufficient qualifications for your exchange studies, for example.
-If a large number of students have applied from a certian programme/subject, the study advisor normally rank the students.
-When the International Office of the Faculties of Humanities and Theology has received all submissions, the final allocation of places is made.
+Your application is registered at the International Office of the Faculties of Humanities and Theology.
+It is then passed on to the study advisor at your department/division who e.g checks your application to ensure that you qualify for exchange studies.
+If a large number of students have applied from a certain programme/subject, the study advisor does a ranking of your qualifications.

 It takes approximately four weeks before you receive a decision on nomination.
 You will be notified by email.

 The decision on nomination is based on a combination of the following ranking criteria.